muadhhaji320/sorting_algorithms/README.md

-# this project is 0x1B.
-C - Sorting algorithms & Big O
+# this project is team project sortin and algorith